blade-01/frontend-mentor/README.md

 ## The challenge

-Your challenge is to build out this testimonial slider and get it looking as close to the design as possible.
+Your challenge is to build out this landing page and get it looking as close to the design as possible.

 You can use any tools you like to help you complete the challenge.
 So if you've got something you'd like to practice, feel free to give it a go.

 Your users should be able to:

-- View the optimal layout for the component depending on their device's screen size
+- View the optimal layout for the site depending on their device's screen size
-- Navigate the slider using either their mouse/trackpad or keyboard
+- See hover states for all interactive elements on the page

 Want some support on the challenge?
 [Join our Slack community](https://www.frontendmentor.io/slack) and ask questions in the **#help** channel.